xapian/xapian-docsprint/howtos/synonyms.rst

 form, so you can provide different synonyms for particular unstemmed forms if you want to.

-If ``FLAG_AUTO_SYNONYMS`` is passed to ``QueryParser::parse_query()`` then the QueryParser will automatically expand any term which has synonyms, unless the term is in a phrase or similar.
+If ``FLAG_AUTO_SYNONYMS`` is passed to :xapian-method:`QueryParser::parse_query()` then the QueryParser will automatically expand any term which has synonyms, unless the term is in a phrase or similar.

-If ``FLAG_AUTO_MULTIWORD_SYNONYMS`` is passed to ``QueryParser::parse_query()``
-then the QueryParser will look at groups of terms separated only by whitespace and try to expand them as term groups.
+If ``FLAG_AUTO_MULTIWORD_SYNONYMS`` is passed to :xapian-method:`QueryParser::parse_query()` then the QueryParser will look at groups of terms separated only by whitespace and try to expand them as term groups.
 This is done in a "greedy" fashion, so the first term which can start a group is expanded first, and the longest group starting with that term is expanded.
 After expansion, the QueryParser will look for further possible expansions starting with the term after the last term in the expanded group.

 OP_SYNONYM
 ==========